rickellis/Arch-Linux-Install-Guide/README.md

 ---

 ### Boot Arch Linux from the USB drive
-Hold F12 during startup to access startup menu.
+Hold F12 (or whatever key is used on your system) during startup to access startup menu.
 Select the USB drive and boot into Arch.

 ---